 Welcome to The Lego Exhibition!!!

 With over 10 micro-scale displays to explore, this model is crammed with Lego history, all the way back to the famous wooden duck from 1935!
-In fact, the building itself dates back to 1891, which marks the year Lego founder 'Ole Kirk Christiansen' was born in Denmark.

 This model took inspiration from a small Lego museum which I have visited several times, with displays ranging from classic knights to motorised trains.
 My goal was to recreate the experience of visiting the museum by building micro-scale displays and carefully placing them onto a 32x32 baseplate to show the most nostalgic and best-loved Lego sets.
 This is the result, and it uses a total of 2,853 pieces!

 So, after many weeks of building and rendering I am happy to finally present...
 The Lego Exhibition! :)

 On the first floor, the exhibition is shared with a small Lego shop, selling sets from several popular themes.
 It also features a 'Pick a brick' wall, which just adds so much colour and fun to the interior!!
 The shop is accessed by a door on the left of the building, and the interior stays true to that of a real Lego shop by using a Dark grey & Yellow colour scheme.

 There are many sets on show in the exhibition.
 I have tried to include them all in the images, but here is a list of sets displayed on the first floor:

 - King's mountain Fortress

 And the displays don't end there...

 The next floor continues the exhibition with even more legendary sets!